Proudly serving VT, NY and NH including - Keene, Concord, Burlington and nearby

 The stack effect refers to the process in which hot air leaves the home through your attic and upper levels.
 As it does, a vacuum is created below, and new air is pulled upwards through the basement, crawl space, and lower levels.

-For a free humidity control quote in Burlington, Concord, Keene, Rutland, Essex, Colchester, South Burlington, Laconia, Bennington, Plattsburgh, NY, Middlebury, Saint Johnsbury, White River Junction, Plymouth, Springfield or nearby in Vermont and New Hampshire, call or e-mail us today!
+For a free humidity control quote in Burlington, Concord, Keene, Rutland, Essex, Colchester, South Burlington, Laconia, Bennington, Plattsburgh, NY, Middlebury, Saint Johnsbury, White River Junction, Plymouth, Springfield or nearby in Vermont, New York and New Hampshire, call or e-mail us today!

 We know that air enters the home through the lower levels, moves upwards through the home, and exits through the upper levels.